Sartana: Overview

 The plots of the Sartana films mostly revolve around short-term alliances and betrayals between groups who are attempting to get money or objects of value.
 These acts of duplicity occur continuously between various characters, which Bert Fridlund of Film International described as "producing quite complex stories".
 Rather than following a continuous storyline, all films in the series are stand-alone and do not require knowledge of the plots or characters of earlier entries.
-In the first film, If You Meet Sartana Pray for Your Death (1968), Sartana arrives in a small town that is rife with corruption where several criminals are after a chest of gold and often double-cross and black mail each other to get it.
-They are continuously interrupted by Sartana who makes away with it.
-The second film, I am Sartana, Your Angel of Death (1969), finds Sartana as a wanted man after a bank robbery which he is framed in committing.
-Sartana tries to avoid several bounty hunters who are after him while unravelling who is behind who has framed him.
-In Sartana's Here… Trade Your Pistol for a Coffin (1970), Sartana arrives in a mining town where he gets involved with several double crosses involving a stolen shipment of gold.
-He often meets with a character named Sabata, a white-clad gunman who quotes Shakespeare and Tennyson who foils several of Sartana's plans.
+In the first film, If You Meet Sartana Pray for Your Death (1968), Sartana arrives in a small town that is rife with corruption where several criminals are after a chest of gold and often double-cross and blackmail each other to get it.
+They are continuously foiled by Sartana, who eventually gets away with the loot.
+The second film, I am Sartana, Your Angel of Death (1969), finds Sartana as a wanted man after being framed for a bank robbery.
+He tries to avoid several bounty hunters who are after him, while unmasking who has set him up.
+In Sartana's Here… Trade Your Pistol for a Coffin (1970), Sartana arrives in a mining town where he gets involved with several double-crosses involving a stolen shipment of gold.
+He often meets with a character named Sabata, a white-clad gunman who quotes William Shakespeare and Lord Tennyson, who foils several of Sartana's plans.
 The character of Sabata in this film is not the same character from the 1969 film of the same name.
 In the fourth film, Have a Good Funeral, My Friend...
 Sartana Will Pay (1970), an owner of a goldmine is murdered, leading his daughter to arrive in town to claim the property.
-She finds herself thwarted by several criminals and the sheriff in town to who all have their eye on the gold until Sartana arrives to interfere with their plans.
+She finds herself thwarted by several criminals and the town sheriff, who all have their eye on the gold, until Sartana arrives to interfere with their plans.
 In the last film in the official series, Light the Fuse...
 Sartana Is Coming (1970), Sartana helps clear the name of Grandville Fuller, who he assists in a jailbreak after he is accused of murder.
 The two head to the scene of a crime to unravel the situation.
-Curti described this final film to have elements of other genres such as the giallo, where Sartana is a detective who investigates and solves a mystery.
+Curti described the final film as containing elements of other genres such as the giallo, as it depicts Sartana as a detective who investigates and solves a mystery.
 Curti also noted that the film features a near-cartoonish amount of irony that was only touched upon in previous entries to the series.